draghuram/kubeconcepts/source/kubemodel.rst

-The combination of "apiGroup", "version", and "Kind" uniquely identifies every resource that Kubernetes supports. "apiGroup" combines related funcitonality into a group that can be enabled or disables as per the need.
+The combination of "apiGroup", "version", and "Kind" uniquely identifies every resource that Kubernetes supports. "apiGroup" combines related funcitonality into a group that can be enabled or disabled as per the need.
 This combination is what allows seamless versioning of resources.
 You will frequently see new APIs move from "v1alpha" to "v1beta" to eventually "v1".